 So how do you find it?

-In my recent YogaBuds yoga classes in Norwich we have been looking at the notion of peace
+In my YogaBuds yoga classes in Norwich we look at the notion of peace

 For the body we have been focusing on meditative flowing vinyasa as a way of entering our ‘be-ing’ alpha brain state of flow, encouraging endorphins and serotonin and leaving our ‘do-ing’ beta brain in the office or at home looking after the kids.
 We have been looking at spine lengtheners, getting the weight of the world off our shoulders.
 And we have been practising some balances, tree – strong, unaffected, and just present in the now.